Ma Tau Chung: Geography

 In modern-day the place name is not commonly used, or replaced with Ma Tau Wai, Ma Tau Kok or Kowloon City, the names of nearby neighbourhoods.
-For example, most news articles describe Sung Wong Toi Garden is located in Kowloon City, while Ta Kung Pao once used Ma Tau Chung, Kowloon City district.
-The official address of Hong Kong Aviation Club is Sung Wong Toi Road, Kowloon City but secondary sources used Sung Wong Toi Road, Ma Tau Chung.
+For example, most news articles describe Sung Wong Toi Garden as located in Kowloon City, while Ta Kung Pao once used Ma Tau Chung, Kowloon City district.
+The official address of Hong Kong Aviation Club is Sung Wong Toi Road, Kowloon City, but secondary sources used Sung Wong Toi Road, Ma Tau Chung.
 Chun Seen Mei Chuen, once credited as located in Ma Tau Chung, the current official address is Fu Ning Street, Kowloon City.
 Argyle Street Playground, corner Argyle Street and Ma Tau Chung Road, was also credited as located in Ma Tau Chung in 1958, but known as inside Kowloon City in recent years.

 Politics

 Most of the area is covered by the western end of the Sung Wong Toi constituency in the Kowloon City District Council.
 This constituency was previously named Kai Tak until 2015.
 The seat has been held by Yeung Chun Yu since 2012, who was first elected as an ADPL candidate but now sits as an independent.
 The rest of the area are represented by the Ma Tau Wai and the Ma Hang Chung constituencies.